 FairSpirit pooled basic income support

-FairSpirit supports the Kiriba Chama community by contributing the equivalent of USD 10 per member per month into the community pool for three months.
+FairSpirit supports the Kiriba village communities by contributing the equivalent of about USD 10 per member to the community pool.
 This added support strengthens the pool and helps members make more frequent and reliable exchanges, improving resilience and wellbeing.

 Cash support helps them purchase essential items locally, strengthen their farming activities, and increase food security.
 With the systems they already have for rotational labour, shared commitments, and growing ecological knowledge, additional financial support translates directly into improved production, stronger resilience during dry seasons, and better livelihoods for their families.